COVID-19 pandemic in Scotland: Government response plan

-The main coordinating bodies responsible for Scotland's COVID-19 response is the Scottish Government Resilience Division and the COVID Health Response Directorate of the Health and Social Care Directorates.
+The main coordinating bodies responsible for Scotland's COVID-19 response were the Scottish Government Resilience Division and the COVID Health Response Directorate of the Health and Social Care Directorates.
 On 25 March 2020, the Scottish Government set up an expert advisory group to help develop and improve its COVID-19 response plan.

 Dr Catherine Calderwood was Chief Medical Officer until her resignation from the post on 5 April 2020.
 Nicola Sturgeon accepted her resignation and replaced Calderwood on an acting basis with the Deputy Chief Medical Officer, Dr Gregor Smith.
 Jeane Freeman served as Health Secretary until she stepped down in May 2021.
-As of 26 May, the Key Scottish Government officials in Scotland leading the response to the outbreak are:
+On 26 May 2021, the Key Scottish Government officials in Scotland leading the response to the outbreak were: